composewell/streaming-benchmarks/README.md

 ## Benchmark Setup

-A stream of one million consecutive integers is generated and various stream operations are applied on the stream.
+A stream of one million consecutive numbers is generated and various stream operations are applied on the stream.
 The total time taken, and the maximum resident set size (rss) is measured and plotted for each library.